leibylucw/hearthstone-access-patcher/README.md

 There are two general target audiences: those who wish to simply use the patcher, and those who wish to develop/build the patcher.

-## Using the Patch
+## Using the Patcher
-To use the patch, download the latest executable from the [latest release page](https://github.com/leibylucw/hearthstone-access-patcher/releases/latest) and run like any other program.
+To use the patcher, download the latest executable from the [latest release page](https://github.com/leibylucw/hearthstone-access-patcher/releases/latest) and run like any other program.

 ## Developing the Patcher
 ### Install System Dependencies